Reference

 • returns a negative value on resource allocation failure

-int roc_receiver_decoder_query(roc_receiver_decoder *decoder, roc_receiver_metrics *metrics)
+int roc_receiver_decoder_query(roc_receiver_decoder *decoder, roc_receiver_metrics *decoder_metrics, roc_connection_metrics *conn_metrics)

 Query decoder metrics.

-Reads decoder metrics into provided struct.
+Reads metrics into provided structs.

 Parameters